chhunsocheat/Merus-Band/Deploy.md

 ## Backend

-### To run the back end code,simply go to the backend folder and run
+### To run the back end code,simply go to the backend folder and run these command

 ```
 npm run server